 Motion control is possible thanks to accelerometers which are found in the Wii remote, the Sixaxis controller and the Playstation Move.
 Some controllers offer 1-to-1 tracking of the player's movements.

 The idea of motion control in gaming dates as far back as Sega's 1976 arcade boxing/fighting game Heavyweight Champ, where the player had to physically move a punching glove controller to punch.
-Sega later revisited the idea of motion in the 1980's.
+Sega later revisited the idea of motion control in the 1980s.
 The 1981 arcade boxing game KO Punch used pressure-sensitive punching bag controllers to detect a player's punching power.
-The 1985 arcade motorbike racing sim Hang-On from Yu Suzuki and Sega AM2 had the player physically sit and move on a motorbike to control the player character in the game.
+The 1985 Super Scaler arcade motorbike racing sim Hang-On from Yu Suzuki and Sega AM2 had the player physically sit and move on a motorbike to control the player character in the game, making it the first example of full-body motion control.
 Nintendo soon introduced the idea of motion control to homes with the Power Pad dance/fitness mat in 1986, followed in 1989 by the Power Glove, where the player moved a glove controller around to control games like Squaresoft's Rad Racer, though it was considered inaccurate.

 The Sega Activator, based on the Light Harp invented by Assaf Gurner, was released for the Mega Drive (Genesis) in 1993.
 It could read the player's physical movements and was the first controller to allow full-body motion sensing.
 However, it was a commercial failure due to its "unwieldiness and inaccuracy".
-Despite its failure on consoles, Sega managed to more successfully introduce the technology in the arcades with Dragon Ball Z: VRVS in 1994; it used extra sensors to pull off better reaction sensing than what was possible on a Mega Drive console, making this Dragon Ball Z game the first successful example of full-body motion sensing in a video game.
+Despite its failure on consoles, Sega managed to more successfully introduce the technology in the arcades with Dragon Ball Z: VRVS in 1993; it used extra sensors to pull off better reaction sensing than what was possible on a Mega Drive console, making this Dragon Ball Z game the first successful example of full-body motion sensing in a video game.
 Another early motion-sensing device was the Sega VR headset, first announced in 1991.
 It featured built-in sensors that tracked the player's movement and head movement.
 Though it was never officially released, similar VR machines by Sega were demonstrated at Sega World arcades several years later.
+Sega later used motion-sensing controllers for later titles such as the arcade & Dreamcast games Sega Bass Fishing (1997) and Samba De Amigo (1999).

 Konami later made significant strides in the arcades.
 Their Bemani line of arcade music games revived the arcade popularity of motion control.
 The 2000 light gun shooter arcade game Police 911, which used full-body motion sensing technology (using a camera) to detect the player's movements (including maneuvers like dodging and taking cover), which are fairly accurately reflected by the player character within the game.
 In 2001, Konami used the same motion-control hardware for Mocap Boxing, a boxing fitness game, and and Blade of Honor, a first-person hack & slash game that used a Katana sword controller; a similar game was Namco's 2002 arcade game Mazan: Flash of the Blade, a first-person hack & slasher that used a Katana sword controller that could accurately detect the player's hand gestures.
 In 2003, Sony released their own motion-detecting device for home consoles, the EyeToy.
 In 2004, SSD Company released a console called the XavixPort, which featured motion controls resembling that of the Wii.
 Its most well known game was perhaps the 2005 release Jackie Chan's J-Mat, endorsed by Jackie Chan.